 - Brenda Baffour-Addo, CNM

 - Loral Patchen, PHD, MA, MSN, CNM, IBCLC

 Monthly Meet and Greet

-Join us for our monthly "Meet and Greet" the second Wednesday of every month (except August) in Medical Affairs conference room 121 A/B at 6 p.m.
+Join us for our monthly "Meet and Greet" the second Wednesday of every month (except August and December) in Medical Affairs conference room 121 A/B at 6 p.m.

 This is an opportunity for anyone interested in knowing more about Midwifery services at MedStar Washington Hospital Center to ask us questions and get to know members of our team.